POLICY INDEX

 Student records are only retained as long as is deemed necessary for academic and administrative purposes but not indefinitely.
 For the purposes of this policy “student” and/or “candidate” is defined as:

-Data retention of student records in general terms refers to the historic academic and administrative relationship created between EDUVISA and the student/candidate which may include contractual records, student fee payment records, disciplinary proceedings, support services, a record of course/modules studied as well as their outcomes, associated grades and a record of the qualification that has been awarded to the student/candidate directly or indirectly indefinitely.
+Data retention of student records in general terms refers to the historic academic and administrative relationship created between EduVisa and the student/candidate which may include contractual records, student fee payment records, disciplinary proceedings, support services, a record of course/modules studied as well as their outcomes, associated grades and a record of the qualification that has been awarded to the student/candidate directly or indirectly indefinitely.
 Completed assessment scripts are retained for a period of 6 years on the Virtual University System (EVUS) following the date of assessment.
 In the event of a data breach persons effected by the possible breach will be notified of such an event.
-EDUVISA does not record or store any data or information relevant to the conducting of financial activities or transactions at a personal level.

 STANDARD CONTRACTUAL CLAUSE (SCC) (ART.45 & 46 GDPR)